 It’s Not ‘The Stork’ - So Don’t Say It Is

 One recommendation from Dr. Andrea Braverman may be a helpful takeaway: Rather than highlighting what you don’t have, focus on what you do.
 When talking to or about your children, try to avoid the phrase: “You don’t have a _______ (fill in the blank: Mommy, Mother, Daddy or Father),” and instead simply tell the truth kindly and in a loving manner.

 "Not everybody has a mommy" or

 "All families are different.
 Some families have two daddies, two mommies, one daddy, one mommy, and even sometimes kids are raised by their grandparents, or aunts and uncles."

 It is from here that the conversation can move into how all families are different, yet special in their own unique way.
 And when you’re loved by your parent(s), it doesn’t matter what that configuration is.

-Learn more about choosing a donor, crafting your family narrative, and talking to your child about their conception story.
+Learn more about choosing a donor and talking to your child about their conception story.